oracle/coherence-operator/docs/samples/management/jvmarguments/README.md

 ## Uninstalling the Charts

-Carry out the following commands to delete the chart and PV's created in this sample.
+Carry out the following commands to delete the chart installed in this sample.

 ```bash
 $ helm delete storage --purge
 ```

+Before starting another sample, ensure that all the pods are gone from previous sample.

+If you wish to remove the `coherence-operator`, then include it in the `helm delete` command above.